Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 22nd in the league.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers' 4.45 team ERA ranks 21st across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 20th in baseball in home runs allowed (68 total, 1.2 per game).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs surrendered (71 total, 1.2 per game).

-- The lefty's most recent time out was on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering four earned runs while giving up six hits.
+- His last appearance came on Thursday, April 20 against the Chicago Cubs, when the righty went three innings, surrendering two earned runs while giving up five hits.

+- In four games this season, the 26-year-old has an ERA of 8.44, with 7.9 strikeouts per nine innings.
+Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.